philseeley/boatinstrument/README.md

 A Boat Instrument for displaying data in fully configurable Boxes.
 The data is received via a subscription to a SignalK server.

+<video src="media/demo.mov" width="400" controls></video>

 # OS Support
 The Boat Instrument is built on the Flutter framework and therefore runs on all Flutter supported platforms.
+It has been mainly tested on an Android Tablet, but all the following screenshots show it functioning on other platforms.

+The main functionality will work on all platforms, but functions depending upon platform plugins may not work as expected, e.g. updating the screen brightness.

+The configuration is stored in JSON format and can be exported/imported between instruments.

 ## Android
 Phone: